The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Abstract

 \section{Abstract}

-In an attempt to tackle the United Nations Sustainable Development Goals (UN SDGs), AI for Social Impact (AI4SI) projects focus on harnessing AI to address societal issues in areas such as healthcare, social justice, etc. Unfortunately, despite growing interest in AI4SI, achieving tangible, on-the-ground impact remains a significant challenge.
-For example, identifying and engaging motivated collaborators who are willing to co-design and deploy AI based solutions in real-world settings is often difficult.
-Even when such partnerships are established, many AI4SI projects ``fail" to progress beyond the proof-of-concept stage, and hence, are unable to transition to at-scale production-level solutions.
-Furthermore, the unique challenges faced by AI4SI researchers are not always fully recognized within the broader AI community, where such work is sometimes viewed as primarily applied and not aligning with the traditional criteria for novelty emphasized in core AI venues.
-This paper attempts to shine a light on the diverse challenges faced in AI4SI research by diagnosing a multitude of factors that prevent AI4SI partnerships from achieving real-world impact on the ground.
-Drawing on semi-structured interviews with six leading AI4SI researchers - complemented by the authors' own lived experiences in conducting AI4SI research - this paper attempts to understand the day-to-day difficulties faced in developing and deploying socially impactful AI solutions.
-Through thematic analysis, we identify structural and organizational, communication, collaboration, and operational challenges as key barriers to deployment.
-While there are no easy fixes, we synthesize best practices and actionable strategies drawn from these interviews and our own work in this space.
-In doing so, we hope this paper serves as a practical reference guide for AI4SI researchers and partner organizations seeking to engage more effectively in socially impactful AI collaborations.
+AI for Social Impact (AI4SI) is an emergent field harnessing interdisciplinarities between the fields of artificial intelligence (AI), machine learning (ML), and the social sciences to address societal issues aligned with the United Nations Sustainable Development Goals (UN SDGs), such as universal healthcare, climate action, etc. Despite AI4SI’s rising popularity, achieving tangible, on-the-ground impact remains a significant challenge.
+In particular, identifying collaborators open to co-designing and deploying AI4SI-based solutions in real-world settings is often difficult.
+Thus, many projects stall at the proof-of-concept stage, unable to scale to production-level deployment.
+Drawing on twenty-six AI4SI researchers’ interviews, primarily from academic institutions though also including some industry researchers and practitioners, and the authors’ own lived experiences, this paper employs thematic analysis to highlight structural, organizational, communication, collaboration, and operational challenges hindering socially impactful AI4SI deployments.
+While there are no easy fixes, the authors synthesize best practices and actionable strategies from interviews and personal experiences, positioning this paper as a practical guide for AI4SI researchers and organizations pursuing socially impactful collaborations\footnote{We note that our findings are most directly applicable to academic research groups in the global north, as governmental, startup, and global south researchers' perspectives are underrepresented in our sample.}.